peteroupc/html3dutil/doc/H3DU.Epitrochoid.md

 ### Methods

-* [evaluate](#H3DU.Epitrochoid_evaluate)<br>Generates a point on the curve from the given u coordinate.
+* [evaluate](#H3DU.Epitrochoid_evaluate)<br>Generates a point on the curve from the given U coordinate.
 * [scaleTo](#H3DU.Epitrochoid_scaleTo)<br>Creates a modified version of this curve so that it fits the given radius.

  <a name='H3DU.Epitrochoid_evaluate'></a>
 ### H3DU.Epitrochoid#evaluate(u)

-Generates a point on the curve from the given u coordinate.
+Generates a point on the curve from the given U coordinate.

 #### Parameters